HUNTINGTON THEATRE COMPANY APPRENTICESHIPS

 develop skills to help solve problems and gain experience with various

 equipment and methods, as well as learn about budgeting, scheduling and

 Our production departments execute the designs and production

-requirements for seven to eight subscription productions; a production
+requirements for seven to eight subscription productions; educational

-and second-stage facilities.
-Apprentices will get to know students,
+facilities.
+Apprentices will get to know students, professional

-professional technicians and crafts persons from all walks of
+technicians and crafts persons from all walks of professional theatre

 Opportunities for additional income are plentiful, with freelance